-Table Name Base Information Population Approach Cauras Methodology Assumptions Reference Item Actual / Estimate Source metriodology Assumptions Table 5.1.1 AER Exemptions No BoP Reference cells in the template AER exemptions Actual PypIT System as per description in Table 5.1 Based on a report run out of PypIT, the number of customers by service type by pipeline can be determined.
-Based on this information, the service types by zone that have no more than 2 shippers were identified and were listed out to AER for exemptions to apply in accordance with section 5.3 of the Guideline.
-The AER has confirmed such exemptions.
+Table Base Information Population Approach Saura Mathadalam Accompations Name Reference Item Actual / Estimate Source Methodology Assumptions Table 5.1.1 AER Exemptions No BoP Reference cells in the template AER exemptions Actual PypIT System as per description in Table 5.1 Based on a report run out of PypIT, the number of customers by service type by pipeline can be determined.
+Based on this information, no service types by zone that have no more than 2 shippers were identified, therefore there were no applications to the AER for exemptions in accordance with section 5.3 of the Guideline.
+N/A